AWS-First-Cloud-Journey/000011-AWSCLI/content/2-Prerequiste/_index.md

 ---
-title : "Preparation"
+title: "Preparation"
-date : "`r Sys.Date()`"
+date: "`r Sys.Date()`"
-weight : 2
+weight: 2
-chapter : false
+chapter: false
-pre : " <b> 2. </b> "
+pre: "<b>2.</b>"
 ---

-#### Preparation
+## Preparation

 This guide outlines the necessary steps to prepare for the exercise.
-We will be using Markdown format to write a blog post within an IDE environment.
+We'll use Markdown format to write a blog post within an IDE environment.

-#### Preparation Steps
+### Preparation Steps

-Before getting started, follow these steps:
+Before you get started, follow these steps:

-- **Create an AWS Account**: To complete this exercise, you'll need an AWS account.
-If you don't have one, create an account on the official Amazon Web Services website.
+- **Create an AWS Account**: If you don't already have an AWS account, [sign up here](https://aws.amazon.com/).
+An AWS account is required to complete this exercise.

-- **Create an IAM Group:**
+- **Create an IAM Group**:

-- Log in to your AWS account.
+  - Log in to your AWS Management Console.
-- In the dashboard, navigate to the "IAM" (Identity and Access Management) service.
+  - Navigate to the **IAM** (Identity and Access Management) service.
-- Create a new IAM group, name the group, and define the required access permissions.
+  - Create a new IAM group, assign a name, and define the necessary permissions for your use case.

-**Create an IAM User:**
+- **Create an IAM User**:

-- Continue in the IAM service.
+  - Still within the IAM service, create a new IAM user.
-- Create an IAM user within the previously created group from the previous step.
+  - Assign this user to the IAM group you just created.
-- Remember the login information for this user (Access Key ID and Secret Access Key).
+  - Take note of the **Access Key ID** and **Secret Access Key** for future use.

-**Generate AWS Access Keys:**
+- **Generate AWS Access Keys**:

-- In the IAM dashboard, select the user you just created.
+  - Select the IAM user you created.
-- In the "Security credentials" tab, generate a new pair of Access Keys.
+  - Under the **Security Credentials** tab, generate a new pair of access keys.
-- Safely store the Access Key ID and Secret Access Key.
-This information is crucial for accessing your AWS account.
+  - Safely store the **Access Key ID** and **Secret Access Key**—you will need them to authenticate with AWS services.

-**Create an EC2 Instance for SSH Access:**
+- **Create an EC2 Instance for SSH Access**:

-- Continue in the AWS dashboard and locate the EC2 (Elastic Compute Cloud) service.
+  - In the AWS Management Console, navigate to the **EC2** (Elastic Compute Cloud) service.
-- Create an EC2 virtual machine with your desired operating system.
+  - Launch a new EC2 instance with your preferred operating system (e.g., Amazon Linux, Ubuntu).
-- Ensure you have configured SSH key pair access to the EC2 instance for command-line access.
+  - Configure SSH access by creating or using an existing key pair.
+  - Ensure the security group allows SSH access (port 22) from your IP address or trusted sources.

+### Final Notes

-- With these preparation steps completed, you are ready to proceed with the exercise.
-Ensure that you securely store all login information and access keys to avoid losing access to your AWS account.
+With these preparation steps completed, you are now ready to proceed with the exercise.
+Be sure to securely store all login credentials and access keys to avoid unauthorized access or loss of control over your AWS resources.